What is spring garlic?

 Silverskins are perfect to plait or just hang in bunches in the kitchen.
 They should last to the beginning of the next harvest hanging in a warm kitchen.
 Temperatures below 8C will simulate winter/spring and promote growth.
 Therefore the kitchen, consistently above 15C (most kitchens), is where they will stay asleep until planting.

 Classic silverskin bulbs are deep with long, large elegant cloves.
 They feel heavy and dense with higher solid levels than other garlic.
-They have immense bouquet and increase in strength up till Christmas.
+They have an immense bouquet and increase in strength up till Christmas.

 Mersley Wight, Picardy Wight and Solent Wight are three classic silverskin types originating from the Auvergne in the Massif Central in France, Picardy in the Pas de Calais, Venetian and Piacenza in Italy (from which California Late derives) and Hungarian late from Szeged.
 Two older Spring types are Cristo and Printanor, increasingly less productive in size and shape and superseded by Mersley and Solent Wight.